Generation X: Rising divorce rates and women workforce participation

-The rapid influx of Boomer women into the labor force that began in the 1970s was marked by the confidence of many in their ability to successfully pursue a career while meeting the needs of their children.
-This resulted in an increase in latchkey children, leading to the terminology of the "latchkey generation" for Generation X. These children lacked adult supervision in the hours between the end of the school day and when a parent returned home from work in the evening, and for longer periods of time during the summer.
-Latchkey children became common among all socioeconomic demographics, but this was particularly so among middle- and upper-class children.
-The higher the educational attainment of the parents, the higher the odds the children of this time would be latchkey children, due to increased maternal participation in the workforce at a time before childcare options outside the home were widely available.
-McCrindle Research Centre described the cohort as "the first to grow up without a large adult presence, with both parents working", stating this led to Gen Xers being more peer-oriented than previous generations.
+The rapid influx of Boomer women into the labor force that began in the 1970s was marked by the confidence of many in their ability to successfully pursue a career while meeting their children's needs.
+This resulted in an increase in latchkey children, leading to the term "latchkey generation" for Generation X. These children lacked adult supervision in the hours between the end of the school day and when a parent returned home from work in the evening, and for longer periods of time during the summer.
+Latchkey children became common among all socioeconomic demographics, but particularly among middle- and upper-class children.
+The higher the educational attainment of the parents, the higher the odds their children would be latchkey children, due to increased maternal participation in the workforce at a time before childcare options outside the home were widely available.
+McCrindle Research Centre described the cohort as "the first to grow up without a large adult presence, with both parents working", saying this made Gen Xers more peer-oriented than previous generations.

 Conservative and neoliberal turn

 Some older Gen Xers started high school in the waning years of the Carter presidency, but much of the cohort became socially and politically conscious during the Reagan Era.
 President Ronald Reagan, voted in office principally by the Boomer generation, embraced laissez-faire economics with vigor.
 His policies included cuts in the growth of government spending, reduction in taxes for the higher echelon of society, legalization of stock buybacks, and deregulation of key industries.
 The early 1980s recession saw unemployment rise to 10.8% in 1982; requiring, more often than not, dual parental incomes.
 One in five American children grew up in poverty during this time.
 The federal debt almost tripled during Reagan's time in office, from $998 billion in 1981 to $2.857 trillion in 1989, placing greater burden of repayment on the incoming generation.

 Government expenditure shifted from domestic programs to defense.
 Remaining funding initiatives, moreover, tended to be diverted away from programs for children and often directed toward the elderly population, with cuts to Medicaid and programs for children and young families, and protection and expansion of Medicare and Social Security for the elderly population.
 These programs for the elderly were not tied to economic need.
-Congressman David Durenberger criticized this political situation, stating that while programs for poor children and for young families were cut, the government provided "free health care to elderly millionaires".
+Congressman David Durenberger criticized this political situation, saying that while programs for poor children and young families were cut, the government provided "free health care to elderly millionaires".